-Setting the temperature involves selecting the set-point memory and adjusting the setpoint value.
+Setting the temperature involves two steps: (1) select the set-point memory and (2) adjust the set-point value.

 9.2.1 Programmable Set-points

 The controller stores 8 set-point temperatures in memory.
 The set-points can be quickly recalled to conveniently set the calibrator to a previously programmed temperature set-point.